 I was lucky enough to grow up in a beautiful part of Scotland called Fife, where I spent a lot of my childhood playing imaginative games in the woods.
 I learned the names of the trees and always felt safe and happy there.
 That experience has given me a deep emotional connection to wood.

-I love the process of turning.
-Watching the wood transform before your eyes is magical.
 Wood is an amazingly beautiful material that’s so versatile and durable.
-Because it was alive and grew over time responding to its environment each piece is unique.
-Being a natural material it has health benefits too.
-Studies have shown it can improve concentration and reduce stress levels.
+Growing over time and responding to its environment makes every tree and every piece of wood unique.
+It also has documented health benefits.
+Studies have shown that it can improve concentration and reduce stress levels.
 Something we could all do with.

-My design studies left me feeling that although mass-manufacture has made items affordable they now have less value too, in fact they are disposable.
-I wanted to offer people an alternative to mass-produced factory made products.
-Love HeartWood grew from my passion for making and my desire to share an appreciation of hand made.
-I combine my life experience, design training and craft skills to make special gifts to be cherished.
+My product design studies left me feeling that although mass-manufacture has made items affordable in consequence, they have less value.
+I want to offer people an alternative to this disposability.
+Love HeartWood grew from my passion for turning and my desire to share an appreciation of the hand made item.
+I combine my life experience, design training and craft skills to make functional items with character.

 My greatest joy as a maker is sharing my work with others.
 It’s the connections I make through doing commissions and personalising pieces.
 As well as chatting to people at fairs and online that inspires and motivates me.
 I love to get feedback and hear what you think of my work.
 Plus, I’m always looking for that next great gift idea so please get in touch my emailing me at email@example.com or commenting on one my social media pages.